 Some guns appear to have thick barrels because full choke barrel muzzles are .040 or more thicker than the bore.

-Again, without a hands on inspection, these numbers mean little; don't risk life and limb shooting bad barrels.
+Again, a word of caution - without a hands on inspection, these numbers mean little; don't risk life and limb shooting bad barrels.
 Have them inspected by a competent and knowledgeable gunsmith before shooting an older gun of unknown history or condition.

 <-- back